Signed in as:

 Hello I am Jacqui

-Whilst living on Country Jacqui has raised her children obtained a teaching degree & worked with multiple community, educational & legal sectors.
+Jacqui was born on Country.
+And whilst living on Country & maintaining her strong ties to community Jacqui has obtained a teaching degree & worked with multiple community, educational & legal sectors for the last 30 years.

-In the language of the Dharawal people, my mother’s people, Nura means country or place.
-Nura is also a Gadigal word meaning "country".
+In the language of the Dharawal people, Nura means country or place.
+Nura is also a Gadigal word meaning "country"

 My logo embodies my ongoing journey as a First Nations woman, my cultural & spiritual practices intertwined with the philosophy of yoga.